masato1122/auto-kappa/docs/source/tutorial/tips.rst

 Make DFSET file for Alamode
 ===============================

-``get_dfset`` helps to make a DFSET file containing displacements and forces extracted from many vasprun.xml files.
+``auto_kappa.io.vasp.get_dfset`` helps to make a DFSET file containing displacements and forces extracted from many vasprun.xml files.
 Many directories which contain a vasprun.xml file are supposed to be located under the given directory.

 .. code-block:: shell